plone/training/docs/voltoaddons/02-block-edit.md

 }
 ```

-Notice that by importing `'../../theme.config`, we're able to have access to
+Notice that by importing `'../../theme.config'`, we're able to have access to
 Volto's (and, by extension, all Semantic UI) LESS variables.

 ## User-friendly block edit behavior

-Then change the `src/DataTable/DataTableEdit.jsx` file to something like this:
+Change the `src/DataTable/DataTableEdit.jsx` file to:

 ```jsx
 import React from 'react';